stmSantana/DIY_by_Santana/README.md

 [More Images](https://github.com/stmSantana/DIY_by_Santana/wiki/Gallery)

+#Usage
+Use the "Conform to surface" shortcut key when using this mod with the "Placing Anywhere Mod".

 ### Finding Items
 Currently the new item `Wrought nail` will be spawned while searching various locations, e.g. Workbench, Locker.
 I have also added spawns for all items in some locations.
 Those are guaranteed. e.g. QuonsetGasStation, CampOffice.